DynaPlex/DynaPlex/docs/reference/language-reference.md

 exactly.
 (Unions with `None`, like `Node | None`, are not overloads; they are the nullable object annotations described above.)

+Overload sets work on methods, free functions and classmethods alike.
+A variant is compiled only when some call site dispatches to it, so a member whose body cannot compile for that type — a `static_require(False, ...)` saying the operation is unavailable — costs nothing until it is used, and then fails with that message at compile time.

 ## Function bodies

 DynaML supports most mathematical constructs that Python supports for